-Mouthwatering Mexican Street Corn slathered with spicy mayo, sprinkled with cotija cheese and cilantro and drizzle with lime juice.
+Mouthwatering Mexican Street Corn slathered with spicy mayo, sprinkled with cotija cheese and cilantro, and drizzled with lime juice.

 Choosing The Best Corn On The Cob

-1) The number one way to find the best sweet corn is to buy the freshest corn on the cob you can find.
-As soon as the corn is picked the sugars start slowing turning to starch so the fresher the better.
-Visit a farm stand or farmer’s markets.
+- The number one way to find the best sweet corn is to buy the freshest corn on the cob you can find.
+As soon as the corn is picked, the sugars start slowly turning to starch, so the fresher, the better.
+Visit farm stands or farmer’s markets.

-2) The corn on the cob husks should look fresh and green.
+- The corn on the cob husks should look fresh and green.
 They should be tightly wrapped around the corn.
-Avoid the wilting, shriveling, dry looking ones.
+Avoid the wilting, shriveling, dry-looking ones.

-3) Look for the ears of corn with sticky brown silks and skip the ones with black dry silks.
+- Look for the ears of corn with sticky brown silks and skip the ones with dry black silks.

 How To Make Mexican Street Corn

-Cook the peeled corn on the cob directly on the grill, over medium heat for about 14 minutes, turning every couple of minutes.
+Next, cook the peeled corn on the cob directly on the grill over medium heat for about 14 minutes, turning every couple of minutes.

-Slather the grilled corn on the cob with the spicy mayo mixture.
+Now that the corn is done cooking slather the hot, grilled corn on the cob with the spicy Mexican mayonnaise.

 Mexican Street Corn Recipe FAQs

-1. What is cotija cheese?
-Can I use another cheese instead?
 Cotija cheese is a hard, crumbly Mexican cheese with a salty flavor.
-It is somewhat like Parmesan cheese so grated Parmesan cheese can be used instead of cotija cheese on Mexican Street Corn.
+It is somewhat like Parmesan cheese, so grated Parmesan cheese can be used instead of cotija cheese in this elote corn recipe.

-3. How can I make this Mexican Street Corn without a grill?
 Grilling the corn on the cob gives it a nice smoky flavor that goes perfectly with the other flavors.
-To get that without a grill you can broil the corn briefly or use metal tongs to hold it over the stovetop flames of a gas oven.
+To get that without a grill, you can broil the corn briefly or use metal tongs to hold it over the stovetop flames of a gas oven.

 More Corn On The Cob Recipes

-Corn Salad from The Gunny Sack: This Corn Salad recipe is a creamy combination of fresh sweet corn, colorful peppers, and ripe tomatoes!
-It is the perfect summer salad for potlucks, picnics, and barbecues.
-Fresh corn salad only takes a few minutes to mix up and can also be served as a party appetizer as a dip with chips.
+- Corn Salad only takes a few minutes to mix up and can also be served as a party appetizer as a dip with chips.

 Mexican Street Corn